balena-io/docs/shared/general/container-ssh.md

 <img src="/img/common/device/terminal.png" width="60%">

-If your device is online and has a running container, then simply click the blue *>_ Start Terminal session* button and a terminal session should be initiated for you in a second or two.
+If your device is online and has a running container, then simply select a target and click the blue *>_ Start Terminal session* button.
+A terminal session should be initiated for you in a second or two.
 If you would like a bigger window for the terminal, you can click the *Expand* button in the upper-right corner.

+__Note:__ To copy and paste in the terminal window,  you cannot use the normal Ctrl + C and Ctrl + V shortcuts.
+You can either select Copy and Paste from a menu, or use Ctrl + Insert for copy and Shift + Insert for Paste.
+For MacOS users, ⌘ + C and ⌘ + V work as expected.

 ### Using `resin ssh` from the CLI